EPAWA's weekly Long Range Outlook

 Breakdown of precipitation departures from normal over the next several weeks:

-March 8th - March 14th: Slightly above average
+June 8th - June 14th: Near to slightly above average

-March 15th - March 21st: Slightly above average
+June 15th - June 21st: Near to slightly above average

 Public/free available maps will be updated when a threat is imminent for significant weather on the weather alerts page throughout the year: http://epawaweather.com/weather-alerts/